Understanding Warnings (Strikes) and Firings (Termination)

 - Consistently delivering low-quality work

-- Failure to communicate effectively with Project Managers or other members working on the assignment
+- Failing to communicate with Project Managers or other members working on the assignment

 - Constantly requesting work to be reassigned